Filter By:

 Molly Martin

-Bonnie Brae is a neighborhood that’s seen a lot of changes lately, with the loss of Bonnie Brae Tavern and the Saucy Noodle, but the Campus Lounge remains — even after a number of ownership changes.
-It was founded by the late Jim Wiste (a retired pro hockey player and DU Pioneer alum) five decades ago, and hockey fans still gather here on game days, drinking beer and enjoying classic bar fare done right, from the smoked wings to the newly reinstated salad bar.
+Bonnie Brae is a neighborhood that’s seen a lot of changes in recent years, with the loss of the Bonnie Brae Tavern and the Saucy Noodle, but Campus Lounge remains — even after a number of ownership changes.
+It was founded by the late Jim Wiste (a retired pro hockey player and DU Pioneers alum) five decades ago, and hockey fans still gather here on game days, drinking beer and enjoying classic bar fare done right, from the smoked wings to a Friday night steak special.

 701 S. University Blvd., Denver, 80209